falondarville/CawAI/readme.md

 ![alt text](./caw.gif)

-Read the [comprehensive build notes](https://falondarville.com/development-notes-for-caw/)on falondarville.com.
+Read the [comprehensive build notes](https://falondarville.com/development-notes-for-caw/) on falondarville.com.

 This application was [presented](https://slides.com/falondarville/deck-1/live#/) to a group of over thirty people.